outsidedav/swift/backend/kitura.md

 {: tip}

 ## Next Steps
-Now that you have a Kitura server that provides a REST API that can be called by your iOS application, you are ready to deploy your server to IBM Cloud.
-Deployment can be done using Containers with Kubernetes, Secure Containers, or Cloud Foundry.
+Now that you have a Kitura server that provides a REST API that can be called by your iOS application, you are ready to deploy your server to {{site.data.keyword.cloud_notm}}.
+Deployments can be done by using Containers with Kubernetes, Secure Containers, or Cloud Foundry.